Amazing Aug02

 Mother’s Day 2...

-Some pretty f*$%@ I mean messed up sh*#, I mean stuff, you find out about your mother and father that are terrifying and amazing.
+Some pretty fucking I mean messed up shit, I mean stuff, you find out about your mother and father that are terrifying and amazing.
 Out of all things, it started with her wedding ring falling to the ground.
-For those who do not know, my mother suffered a pretty severe stroke on January 2nd.
-She...
+For those who do not know, my mother suffered a pretty severe stroke on January 2nd....

 Memorial May25